maxmartinezruts/Evolutionary-Game-Theory/README.md

 Creatures that survive or reproduce to the next generation, carry their probability P to their children/successors.
 Therefore, it is possible to analyze which stochastic strategies are dominant and successful.

-To depict the evolution of stochastic strategies, two simulation were created using different payoffs, see \autoref{weak} and
-\autoref{dom} for results (the green(ish) colours represent playing Dove with high probability, red(ish) colours represent playing
+To depict the evolution of stochastic strategies, two simulation were created using different payoffs, see Left Table and Right Table for results (the green(ish) colours represent playing Dove with high probability, red(ish) colours represent playing
 Hawk with high probability)  and tables below for the payoffs.
-The first simulation (left) is executed using a the basic payoff matrix depicted in Section \ref{setup}, which involves a mixed strategy Nash equilibrium.
+The first simulation (left) is executed using a the basic payoff matrix depicted in Left Table, which involves a mixed strategy Nash equilibrium.
 The second simulation, depicts the Prisoner's
 Dilemma situation, where there is only 1 strategy, which involves a pure strategy Nash Equilibrium.